bkw777/NODE_DATAPAC/README.md

 -->

 ## MiniNDP other versions

-There are actually several versions of the card using different combinations of chips.
+There are a few other versions of the card just to allow for different parts availability and different soldering difficulty.
-Most have been tested and proven to work, and they might be useful in some cases depending on parts availability or something,
-But mostly were just experiments along the way to the current default "EZ1M" version above.
+They all work the same from a software point of view, and all are verified.

 ### SL1M - slim 1 meg

-SL1M IS NOT VERIFIED YET

-Specifcally I don't know for sure if the ABT841 works in place of FCT841.
-It should, but my first test build does not work.
-It seems to mostly work but corrupts data, and not randomly, always the same output from a given input.
-The schematic is essentially the same as EZ1M, and EZ1M is verified working.
-I'll build another with all new parts to see if it produces the same result.

-Otherwise it's the same as the default EZ1M just with TSSOP versions of the same chips.
+The schematic is like EZ1M, just with tssop versions of the same parts.
+( HC238, HC4040, ABT841, active-high BYTE & BLOCK internal signals )

-It's not as easy to solder, but allows to make a thin card with a CR2016 stuffed into a CR2012 holder.
+Not as easy to solder, but allows to make a thin card with a CR2016 stuffed into a CR2012 holder.
 Use the thinner CR2016 version of the cover with this.

 ![](PCB/out/MiniNDP_SL1M.jpg)